MERAJ-droid/Trading-Platform-/README.md

 ## LLM Usage

-GitHub Copilot used for code assistance and architecture guidance.
+LLMs used for code assistance and architecture guidance.

 ## Author